-StrongMinds trains community workers to become mental health facilitators and lead group talk therapy sessions for women with depression in poor communities, where the prevalence of depression is as high as 30%.
+StrongMinds trains and supervises community workers to become mental health facilitators and to lead group therapy sessions.
+These target women with depression in poor communities, where the prevalence of depression is as high as 30%.

-- The support of the participants to establish trust, identify the triggers of depression, share strategies to overcome their depression symptoms and build long-term resilience.
+StrongMinds’ therapy is available in person or by phone.
+In groups, 10 to 12 women meet for weekly 90-minute group therapy sessions.
+Over 6-10 sessions, the participants learn how to identify the triggers of depression, share strategies to overcome their symptoms and build long-term resilience.